armory/docs/content/en/docs/installation/armory-operator/op-config-manifest.md

 Support for `SpinnakerAccount` CRD (**Experimental**):

 - `spec.accounts.enabled`: Boolean.
 Defaults to false.
 If true, the `SpinnakerService` uses all `SpinnakerAccount` objects enabled.
 - `spec.accounts.dynamic` (experimental): Boolean.
 Defaults to false.
-If true, `SpinnakerAccount` objects are available to Armory Enterpriseas the account is applied (without redeploying any service).
+If true, `SpinnakerAccount` objects are available to Armory Enterprise as the account is applied (without redeploying any service).

 ## Example Manifests for exposing Armory Enterprise